bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-08-07-newsletter.md

 ## News

-- **BIP174 extensibility:** the author of the Partially-Signed Bitcoin Transactions (PSBTs) specification, Andrew Chow, [proposed][psbt extensions] a few minor changes for general adoption:
+- **BIP174 extensibility:** the author of the Partially Signed Bitcoin Transactions (PSBTs) specification, Andrew Chow, [proposed][psbt extensions] a few minor changes for general adoption: